usnistgov/FIPS201/_FIPS201/frontend.md

     time of credential issuance.
 Optionally, up to twenty retired key management keys may also be stored on the PIV Card.
 - The *PIV Card Application Administration Key* is a symmetric key used for personalization and post-issuance activities, and it is optional.
-- The PIV Card may include additional key(s) for use with secure messaging.
+- The PIV Card MAY include additional key(s) for use with secure messaging.
 These keys are defined in [SP 800-73] or [SP 800-78].

 All PIV cryptographic keys SHALL be generated within a [FIPS140] validated cryptographic module with